htkseason/AAM-Fitting/README.md

 # AAM-Fitting
-Using Vision-Model-Lib to apply an AAM algorithm.
+AAM, active appearance model, fitting algrithom.
-Before using this project, you should __include VisionModelLib to classpath first__.
+Before using this project, __VisionModelLib meant to be included to classpath__.
 It can be found in my repositories.

 ----

 __WorkFlow__
 Step 1 -- Train Shape-Model, Texture-Model and Appearance-Model (pre-trained models are included in 'models')
 Step 2 -- Detect face area in the picture, and give an average prediction.
-Step 3 -- Gradient descent.
+Step 3 -- Estimate loss and gradient, descent with momentum.

 __Demo__
 ![demo](https://github.com/htkseason/AAM-Fitting/blob/master/demo.jpg)